 When you experience symptoms of bladder cancer, your doctor will conduct physical examinations in order to formulate an accurate diagnosis.
-Other tests such as cystoscopy (thin lighted tube with a camera is inserted up the bladder to detect abnormalities), biopsy (sample of tissue is removed to examine in the lab) and intravenous pyelogram (dye is injected and traced with X-ray).
+Other tests such as cystoscopy (thin lighted tube with a camera inserted up the bladder to detect abnormalities), biopsy (sample of tissue removed to examine in the lab), and intravenous pyelogram (dye is injected and traced with X-ray).

 Bladder cancer can be treated with chemotherapy, radiation therapy, and surgery.
 A number of treatments may be used in conjunction with each other.
-The choice of treatments depends on a number of factors, including age, general health and the extent and stage of the tumor.
-Discuss this with your doctor to ascertain the most appropriate course of treatment for you.
+The choice of treatments depends on a number of factors, including age, general health, and the extent and stage of the tumor.
+Discuss this with your doctor to ascertain the most appropriate treatment for you.

-Bladder cancers that have grown into surrounding tissues such as muscle need surgical management.
+Bladder cancers that have grown into surrounding tissues such as muscles need surgical management.
 There are many surgical treatment options.
 Some of these include:

 - Cystoprostatectomy: In men, a common surgical procedure is a cystoprostatectomy, which involves the removal of the bladder and prostate, with pelvic lymphadenectomy.